bahrus/xtal-sip/README.md

     rel="preload"
     as="document"
     href="//myCDN.com/@bower_components/polymer/paper-checkbox/paper-checkbox.html"
-    data-tag="paper-checkbox"
 >
 ```

-When \<xtal-sip\> is told to load the \<paper-checkbox\> tag, it will perform a css query on document.head, for link preload tag with attribute 'data-tag="paper-checkbox"', and it will formally load the reference into memory and execute the code.
+When \<xtal-sip\> is told to load the \<paper-checkbox\> tag, it looks for the global constant paper_checkbox, and reads the href property.
+It then formally loads the reference into memory and executes the code.
+It does this by programmatically generating a script tag or HTML import tag (depending on the value of "as", and adding the tag to the header.

 NB:  Currently, Chrome does not preload assets when as="document" as shown in the example above.
 This seems like another  bug to me, but [what do I know](https://bugs.chromium.org/p/chromium/issues/detail?id=593267)?
 Attempting to work around this unexpected behavior by setting as="script" causes duplicate requests, which is probably worse.
 The story is much better for actual script referencing, using as="script" (of course!).